-The Fellows Involvement Network (FIN) promotes active participation in Blackburn Institute events and serves to advance the mission of the Blackburn Institute, serving as an active mechanism to connect Fellows to each other, Blackburn students, and the Advisory Board.
+All Blackburn Fellows are automatically part of the Fellows Involvement Network (FIN).
+Through numerous programs and opportunities, the FIN serves as an active mechanism to connect Fellows to the Institute, each other, Blackburn students, and the Advisory Board.

 Ms. Akiesha Anderson is a Montgomery, AL native that received her law degree from the University of Alabama in 2017.
 She currently serves as the Policy Director for Alabama Appleseed Center for Law and Justice.
 In this role, she focuses on policy development, legislative advocacy, coalition building, engaging with elected officials, and assisting with Appleseed’s legal projects.
 Prior to attending UA, Akiesha received a bachelor’s degree in Sociology from Alabama State University and a Master’s in degree in Public Administration from Auburn University-Montgomery.
 Upon completing her J.D., she also received a Certificate in Government Affairs from UA Law.
 Over the years, she’s had the honor of working with several civil rights organizations, elected officials, a university, and a think tank: the Southern Poverty Law Center (SPLC), National Center for Lesbian Rights (NCLR), Human Rights Campaign (HRC, U.S. Congresswoman Terri A. Sewell (Al-07), the Montgomery County Commission, UCLA School of Law, and the Williams Institute.
 Beyond the Blackburn Institute Akiesha is also a member of several other community and service-oriented organizations including Alpha Kappa Alpha Sorority, Inc., the National Lawyers Guild, and the Montgomery Metro Chapter of the NAACP.